pg/pg/README.md

 ### Hi there 👋

-- 🔭 I am currently building a distributed data analysis engine with services written in Python, .NET, and C++ for a [WWT](https://www.wwt.com) client, and I tinker with [FastAPI](https://fastapi.tiangolo.com) and [MicroPython](https://micropython.org) on hobby embedded systems projects in my spare time.
-In the recent past, I developed web, desktop, and mobile applications using Java and Kotlin.
+- 🔭 I am currently building a distributed data analysis engine written in Python, .NET, and C++ for a [WWT](https://www.wwt.com) client, and I tinker with [FastAPI](https://fastapi.tiangolo.com) and [MicroPython](https://micropython.org) on hobby embedded systems projects in my spare time.
+In the past, I have developed web, desktop, and mobile applications using Java and Kotlin.
 My client work takes place in private repos, but most of my hobby work gets pushed here.
 - 🌱 I’m currently learning [Go](https://golang.org).
 - 👯 I would love to collaborate on hobby embedded systems projects.
 - 💬 Ask me about anything!
 - 📫 How to reach me: check my [website](https://petergebhard.com) or [LinkedIn](https://linkedin.com/in/pgebhard)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I have trekked in 6 of the 7 continents.
+- ⚡ Fun fact: I have trekked through 6 of the 7 continents.
 A three-week trek in Nepal up to and around Everest Base Camp was the highlight so far.

 ### Connect with me